xonsh/scipy-2019-tutorial/tutorial.md

 .right-column[

-If you prefer globs over regex, just prepend a `g` to your tick expression:
+If you prefer globs over regex, prepend a `g` to your tick expression:

 ```bash
 $ g`*.md`